Brand New Homes – Tips and Insider Information

 Once you have chosen a home and floorplan, it’s time to go into contract.
-You are not allowed to make an offer on a home, and you cannot negotiate the price.
+You are not allowed to make an offer on a home these days, and you cannot negotiate the price.
 The price is black and white.
-A builder pays for you to have a Realtor represent you if you have followed their rules- let your Realtor work for you and explain your contract to you along with the builder representative.
+A builder only pays for you to have a Realtor represent you if you have followed their rules.
+Let your Realtor work for you and explain your contract to you along with the builder representative.

 New Construction Home Contracts

-An example of a BAD Contract Clause: There is a Las Vegas builder whose contracts say that if you don’t complete the purchase for any reason, they’ll keep all earnest and upgrade monies paid.
+An example of a BAD Contract Clause: There are a few Las Vegas builders whose contracts say that if you don’t complete the purchase for any reason, they’ll keep all earnest and upgrade monies paid.
 This means: If you added a bathroom for $30,000, you would pay all or part of that upfront.
 Upon cancellation, there goes your money.

-You’ll walk away from every penny if you can’t get your loan next week, next month, or upon completion.
+You’ll also walk away from every penny that you paid if you don’t qualify for your loan next week, next month, or upon completion.
 Scenario: COVID-19 gives you no income for a month, and you no longer qualify for that loan amount and cannot buy the house.
 It happens – there goes your money.
 Be prepared with a contingency plan.

 “Too Bad, So Sad” is their policy.
 What if your spouse dies?
 Obviously, 6-9 months to build a home is a long time with many variables.
 We’ve seen many people put over $50,000 down ahead of time towards upgrades.
 Please have contingency plans for alternative financing in case of emergencies.

 Home Building Changes

 Building Codes have changed for the better- to protect the consumer more.
-Responsibility for construction damage has changed, meaning they charge sub-contractors when their workers damage another contractor’s materials in the house- if they know about it.
+Responsibility for construction damage has changed.
+This means that a builder will charge sub-contractors when their workers damage another contractor’s materials in the house- if they know about it.
 If an employee has to pay for damage or a mistake they made, do you think they report it?

 What concerns me most is the technology of building products.
-If you are not up on current building materials, you’ll need to read about them, hire a new construction home inspector, and/or hire a Realtor who protects you- paid by the builder or not.
+If you are not up on current building materials, you’ll need to read about them.
+You can also hire a new construction home inspector, and/or hire a Realtor who protects you- paid for by the builder or not.
 Please read our blog about New Construction Inspections.
-Example: Do you know what a radiant barrier looks like?
-Would you know if it was installed?

-A framing walk-thru is for the buyers to see inside the walls before drywall is put on.
+A builder framing walk-thru is done mainly for the buyer to see inside the walls before drywall covers everything.
 This is when you need to verify that EVERY pre-drywall option is there- like wiring, plumbing, and structural options.
 Different builders do this differently.
 Some say, “Here it is.”
 Others go through everything with you.

-My partner, husband, Realtor, Former Nevada Building Engineer (PE, CE) does the framing walk for you and/or with you.
-He’ll verify every option for our clients during the walk, look for bad framing connections, checks trusses for cuts or breaks, and even looks at vent locations for squareness.
-This is a crucial step because if items are missing after the walk-through, most builders will not change things.
+My partner, Realtor, Former Nevada Building Engineer (PE, CE), Kurt, does the framing walk for you and/or with you.
+He’ll verify every option for our clients during the walk, look for bad framing connections.
+He also checks trusses for cuts or breaks and even looks at vent locations for squareness.

 Buyer’s Final Walk-Through